shivannis/xandr-docs-public/xandr-docs/articles/monetize/open-dynamic-allocation-and-flexible-priorities.md

 The following scenarios illustrate how the three settings above interact to determine how demand is allowed to compete in the auction.

-## Example Scenarios Demonstrating Flexible Priorities
+## Example scenarios demonstrating flexible priorities

 These scenarios assume targeting is met for all line items in question.
 Other settings, such as targeting, also impact which line items are submitted.